gzapodea/NETCONF/README.md

 The sample code will ask user to select which device to collect information from.
-This device information will be collected (if available):
+The device information that will be collected (if available):
  - hostname
  - the list of all interfaces
  - interface names, configured IPv4 addresses, admin and operational state